usefulmana/real-estate-webapp-react-frontend/README.md

  - jsonwebtoken

  ### Assumptions
- - Most users who want to purchase real estate already have a location in mind.
-No need to display all advertisements in the website.
-Instead, I provide a search bar and a filter where users can enter their desired location and get the relevant results they want.
-- When creating an ad, post date and expiration date (90 days after post date) is automatically recorded by the database.
+- When creating an ad, post date and expiration date (90 days after post date) is automatically determined recorded by the database.

 ### Report
 - I used a token-based authentication system for this project which is provided by a library called jsonwebtoken.
 This library is chosen because it is powerful and relatively easy to use.